piraz/pyaspora/README.txt

 Diaspora "pods" (nodes), but realised it would be more useful if I created a stand-alone "social network" and then integrated it with the Diaspora protocol.

-Thus, there is a CherryPy web site that offers basic social networking (you can create users, befriend local users and post messages onto your wall that your friends can view).
+Thus, there is a Flask web site that offers basic social networking (you can create users, befriend local users and post messages onto your wall that your friends can view).